-1. On the control panel, click the screenshot button
+1. On the control panel, click the screenshot button or press ##3.

 - 2. Your cursor will turn into a crosshair.
-Select the part of the screen that you want to capture: - To capture a window or a window frame, hold your mouse pointer over the window and click after a frame appears around it. - To capture a part of the screen, hold the left mouse button and drag diagonally to draw a rectangle. - To capture the entire screen, press Space or click on any empty area of your desktop.
+Select the part of the screen that you want to capture: - To capture a window or a window frame, hold your mouse pointer over the window and click after a frame appears around it. - To capture a part of the screen, hold the left mouse button and drag diagonally to draw a rectangle. - To capture the entire screen, press Space or click on any empty area of your desktop. - How to take a scrolling screenshot